christian-fei/frequenza/README.md

 stupid simple tracker of a thing you want to keep track of

-install it as a PWA for easy access on your homescreen
+install it as a PWA for easy access on your homescreen -> [frequenza.cri.dev](https://frequenza.cri.dev)

+try it out by spinning up a server with `npx http-server`

 ## wat?

 when opened, tracks the current timestamp in localStorage